Apple Watch 6 release date, price, news and features

 Apple Watch 6 release date and price

-The Apple Watch 6 was unveiled at the company's Time Flies event on September 15, 2020.
-It was a livestream because of the Covid-19 pandemic, and so far there doesn't seem to be any sign of a smartphone alongside it.
+The Apple Watch 6 was unveiled at the company's Time Flies event on September 15, 2020, which is a livestreamed virtual event due to the Covid-19 pandemic.
+So far there doesn't seem to be any sign of a smartphone alongside the new watch.

 You're able to pre-order the Apple Watch 6 from today, and the smartwatch will be out on Friday, September 18.
-The Apple Watch 6 will cost $399 in the US (about £399, AU$649) and we're hoping to hear exact prices for other markets soon.
+The Apple Watch 6 will cost $399 in the US – we're hoping to hear exact prices for other markets soon, but we'd expect it to cost £399 and AU$649 in the UK and Australia.

 Apple Watch 6 design and display

 Apple has introduced new colors for the Apple Watch 6, and that includes a new blue aluminum case as well as a gold version of the stainless steel variant.
-There's also a black graphite variant and a product red version for the first time as well.
+There's also a black graphite variant, and a product red version for the first time.

-It'll be available in 44mm or 40mm depending on what size you'll want on your wrist.

-The always-on display is back too, and it's improved on the Apple Watch 6.
-Apparently the always-on mode is 2.5x brighter than previously, which should make it easier to see in different lighting.
+The always-on display is back, and it's been improved for the Apple Watch 6.
+Apple says the always-on mode is 2.5x brighter than previously, which should make it easier to see in different lighting.

-Apple is announcing a variety of new band types including new colors for existing straps.

-It is also introducing two new band styles called the Solo Loop and the Solo Braided Loop.
-Both of these are bands that don't have clasps allowing you to stretch the band onto your wrist.
+Apple also announced a variety of new band types, including new colors for existing straps.
+There are two new band styles called the Solo Loop and the Solo Braided Loop, both of which don't have clasps, allowing you to stretch the band over your wrist.

 Apple Watch 6 fitness